MicrosoftDocs/Viva/Viva/insights/Use/explore-metrics-week-life.md

 Different roles require different schedules, but monitoring after-hours activity can help identify employees who are at risk of getting overworked or have an unsustainable workload.

-* Email sent after hours, particularly by managers, can generate overtime workload for the recipients, and can result in undue stress and poor work-life balance for employees who feel compelled to respond before the next standard workday.
+* Email and IMs sent after hours, particularly by managers, can generate overtime workload for the recipients, and can result in undue stress and poor work-life balance for employees who feel compelled to respond before the next standard workday.
 * Too much after-hours activity also hampers productivity.
 Employees need time off to recharge and to produce new ideas and fresh insights.
 * If a person consistently has after-hours collaboration, this can be an indicator of under-capacity in a group.
 * Requiring a consistently high number of after-hours work from employees due to collaboration with other time zones creates a work-life imbalance and can lower employee satisfaction and productivity.

 ## Internal only and external collaboration hours

-**Internal only collaboration hours** are the number of hours a person spent in meetings and email only with people inside of the organization.
+**Internal only collaboration hours** are the number of hours a person spent in meetings, emailing, calling, and IM-ing only with people inside of the organization.

-**External collaboration hours** are the number of hours a person spent in meetings and email with at least one person external to the organization.
+**External collaboration hours** are the number of hours a person spent in meetings emailing, calling, and IM-ing with at least one person external to the organization.

 ![Internal only and external collaboration hours.](../images/wpa/use/wl-internal-external-collab-hours.png)